-- Primary dental care
+- · Primary dental care

 - Basic laboratory testing

 - Preventive medicine

 - Surgical capability (forward surgical module) only in exceptional situations, dictated by the exigencies of medical service support; additional patient holding capacity and deployment should be based only on the requirements of the Department of Peacekeeping Operations/ Department of Field Support

-- Aero-medical evacuation team.
+- · Aero-medical evacuation team.

-- (d) Level 2 medical facility^{59,60}
+- (d) Level 2 medical facility 60,61

-(i) Definition.
+- (i) Definition.
 Level 2 is the next level of medical care and the first level where basic surgical expertise is available, and life support services and hospital and ancillary services are provided within the mission area.
-A level 2 medical facility provides all level 1 capabilities and, in addition, includes capabilities for: emergency surgery, damage control surgery, post-operative services; also, basic imagistic services, laboratory, pharmaceutical, preventive medicine and dental services are provided; patient record maintenance and tracking of evacuated patients are also minimum capabilities required for a level 2 medical facility;
+A level 2 medical facility provides all level 1 capabilities and, in addition, includes capabilities for: emergency surgery, damage control surgery, post-operative services and high-dependency care, intensive care resuscitation and inpatient services; also, basic imagistic services, laboratory, pharmaceutical, preventive medicine and dental services are provided; patient record maintenance and tracking of evacuated patients are also minimum capabilities required for a level 2 medical facility;

-(ii) Capacity.
+- (ii) Capacity.
 Performs 3 to 4 surgical operations per day, and provides hospitalization of 10 to 20 sick or wounded for up to 7 days, 40 outpatients per day and 5 to 10 dental consultations per day and will hold medical supplies, fluids and consumables for 60 days;